oracle-devrel/springai-rag-db23ai/README.md

     ![security](./img/addIngress.png)

-5. lick on the **Add Ingress Rules** button:
+5. Click on the **Add Ingress Rules** button:

     ![security](./img/addIngress.png)

-6. nsert details as shown in the following image and then click **Add Ingress Rules** button:
+6. Insert details as shown in the following image and then click **Add Ingress Rules** button:

     ![security](./img/rule.png)